The way in which consumers make online purchases has evolved dramatically over the last few years.

 - Developers often benefit from a headless commerce platform: To make major changes to a traditional eCommerce application or front end, the developer would also have to make the corresponding changes to the eCommerce platform itself.
 This often involves editing databases and code.
 A headless commerce platform functions independently, giving developers the freedom to implement customized designs and interactions.

-- Headless solutions allow organizations that already have made large investments in a content management system (CMS) to add ecommrce capabilities to their site, turning their CMS in to the presentation layer or storefront.
+- Headless solutions allow organizations that have already made large investments in a content management system (CMS) to add ecommerce capabilities to their site, turning their CMS into the presentation layer or storefront.
 Read more on what a CMS can do for you.

 The true power of headless commerce lies in its flexibility and speed.
 Access to instant gratification is now possible and businesses needing to position themselves as competitive in specific markets could be left behind without headless commerce.